vidisha999/End-to-end-ML-workflow-for-truck-schedule-classification/README.md

  All raw DataFrames undergo transformation into meaningful features through a series of preprocessing and alignment steps and processed DataFrames are consolidated to form the final engineered dataset, which is subsequently stored as a feature group in the Hopsworks feature store.
 - Storage and Accessibility:  The final engineered DataFrames with their group version and statistical features are stored in the Hopsworks feature store, making them readily available for model training and real-time inference.

+## Data Preprocessing

+The final dataset was retrieved from the Hopsworks feature store and subsequently split into training, validation, and test sets.
+Additional preprocessing steps included one-hot encoding of categorical variables and scaling of numerical features to prepare the data for machine learning models.
+Notably, certain null values—such as those in the `load_capacity_pounds` column was imputed after the data split to prevent data leakage and maintain the integrity of the model evaluation process.

+## Model building and Experiment Tracking

+Model building involves preparing data, selecting suitable algorithms, engineering features, tuning hyperparameters, and training machine learning models to solve specific tasks.
+It is an iterative process focused on improving accuracy and generalization.
+Experiment tracking complements this by systematically recording configurations, metrics, datasets, and code versions to ensure reproducibility and enable performance comparisons across runs.
+Tools like Weights & Biases automate this process, making it easier to monitor progress, optimize models, and collaborate effectively.

+#### Weight & Bias
+Weights & Biases (W&B) is a robust experiment tracking platform that enables efficient monitoring, visualization, and analysis of machine learning workflows.
+It supports experiment management, performance tracking, hyperparameter tuning, and team collaboration.
+In this project, W&B is used to log training metrics and store model artifacts for advanced tracking and reproducibility, while models are also saved locally using joblib for deployment and backup purposes.
+Connecting to W&B ensures transparency, consistency, and scalability throughout the model development lifecycle.

+Three machine learning models, **Logistic Regression**, **XGBoostClassifier**, and **Random Forest Classifier** were built and evaluated to predict whether a truck would be delayed (a binary classification task).
+The models were compared based on their F1 score, which was chosen  because it provides a better balance between precision and recall, especially in cases where class imbalance may exist.
+This ensures that both false positives and false negatives are considered when assessing model performance, which is critical for operational decisions related to delivery delays.

 ## Model Monitoring and Automation